Quick Answer

 Step 4

-Begin mitigation to prevent further damage.
-This means removing standing water and starting the drying process with fans and dehumidifiers, or calling a professional mitigation company.
+Begin mitigation efforts to prevent secondary damage like mold.
+This includes removing standing water, using fans and dehumidifiers.
+For significant damage or contaminated water, hire a professional water mitigation company.

 Step 5